matanui159/ReplaySorcery/README.md

 $ journalctl --user -fu replay-sorcery
 ```

-The service runs as root using `SETUID` and `SETGID` permissions since this is needed if you enable hardware acceleration.
-If this causes issues, you can disable it with `-DRS_SETID=OFF` in CMake:
+The service runs as root using the `SETUID` permission since this is needed if you enable hardware acceleration.
+If this causes issues, you can disable it with `-DRS_SETUID=OFF` in CMake:
 ```
-$ cmake -B bin -DRS_SETID=OFF
+$ cmake -B bin -DRS_SETUID=OFF
 ```

 ## Configuration